James Olorenshaw BSc.(Ost.).

 Hayley Cockshott M.Ost.

 Hayley graduated from the University College of Osteopathy.
 Prior to this, Hayley gained a Sport and Exercise Science Degree from The University of Birmingham.
 This gave her a deep understanding of human physiology and biomechanics.
 After qualifying in Osteopathy, she re-located to New Zealand to work in a busy, diverse Osteopathic clinic for two years.

 Hayley’s understanding of the body started young whilst playing a wide range of sports and was on the England pathway for netball and represented her university.
 She also competed in cycling, swimming, running, football and volleyball.

 Hayley takes a holistic approach, using a broad range of hands on osteopathic treatments (cranial, articulation, soft tissue, manipulation, lymphatic drainage) to assist the patient through the body’s adaptive and healing processes.
 Pre/re-habilitation exercises are incorporated to allow the patient to maintain the benefits of treatment and to provide prevention.
-She has in-depth experience working with expectant mothers, over 50’s and systemically complex patients.
+She has in-depth experience working with over 50’s and systemically complex patients.
+Hayley also treats expectant mothers, infants and babies.